 In addition to our well-known standards for high quality, innovation in health insurance plays a key role.
 As a general rule: UNIQA aims to motivate existing and potential customers to live a healthier life with products, sponsorships and information campaigns.
-For this purpose, customised prevention initiatives as well as sustainable structures for providing acute care are already in place.
-The basis for this is a tight network of doctors and targeted, efficient and timely premium-quality treatment across the whole of Austria and around the clock.
+For this purpose, customised prevention initiatives as well as sustainable structures for providing acute care are already in place, along with a tight network of doctors and targeted, efficient and timely premium-quality treatment across the whole of Austria and around the clock.